Full information on all scholarships below is available on L3H Course Information Moodle page.

 Wellcome Trust Biomedical Vacation Scholarships

 These awards provide promising undergraduates with hands-on experience of research during the summer vacation, with the aim of encouraging them to consider a career in research.
-These vacation scholarships are available for between six and eight weeks and provide a stipend for the student of £250 per week.
+These vacation scholarships are available for between six and eight weeks and provides a salary at the real Living Wage regardless of age.

-Applicants should be undergraduates in the middle year of a first degree (i.e. not the first or last year at the time of submission) and registered for a basic science, dentistry or veterinary degree and must be at a university within the UK or the Republic of Ireland.
+Applicants should be undergraduates in the middle year of a first degree (i.e. not the first or last year at the time of submission) and studying said degree in a relevant subject at a university within the UK or the Republic of Ireland.
+Revental subjects include:

 Students and supervisors should develop the project and application together.
 The application should be a project that can be realistically undertaken within a maximum of eight weeks.
 The student should not be viewed as an extra pair of hands in the host laboratory.
 Preference will be given to undergraduates with no previous research experience.
 Students are encouraged to arrange their scholarship away from their usual place of study, to broaden their experience.